 In this third part of a four part series we are going to look at Quadrant 3 in the diagram, where the project management process maturity levels are low and it aids the contract negotiation process.

-‘What comes first business case or business requirements?’
+‘What comes first business case or requirements?’
 I’ve heard this question asked a number of times.
-My personal view is that it is very important to develop business requirements before or as part of your business case development.
+My personal view is that it is very important to develop business requirements before or alongside business case development.
 The impact of business requirements on a business case Write a business case without requirements and it is unlikely to … Read moreWhat Comes First Business Case or Requirements?

 If these 5 questions for your team are asked regularly you have a good chance of building a stronger relationship with each of your team members.

 What does BAU mean?
 BAU is the acronym for ‘Business As Usual’.
 Business, As Usual, is the view of an organisation, business unit, work team or team member completing their everyday work in the normal way.
 What is BAU?
 BAU is work carried out as part of normal business practice.
 This is work for either an individual … Read moreWhat does BAU mean?

 In this second part of a four part series we are going to look at Quadrant 2 in the diagram, where the project maturity process level s are high and it detracts from the contract negotiation process.